 Even if the rest of your office space is neat and tidy, seeing cables and wires hang all over the back of your desk makes it all seem more chaotic.

 Cables Don’t Last as Long

-Proper cable management, planned from the beginning, ensures adequate cable care.
+Proper wire management, planned from the beginning, ensures adequate wire care.

-Using a cable management system reduces the risk of disconnecting a cable by mistake.
-If you’re reaching for a cable that is inside the tangled mess, you run the risk of grabbing a knot of wires by mistake.
-When you pull on that mess, it’s possible to disconnect another cable accidentally.
+If you’re reaching for a wire that is inside the tangled mess, you run the risk of grabbing a knot of wires by mistake.
+When you pull on that mess, it’s possible to disconnect another wire accidentally.

 A Cleaner Look

 A wire management system also improves the aesthetics of your work area.